suber-IQ/DSA_MASTER/README.md

 11. *Search in a nearly sorted array in log time
 12. *Divison of 2 no. using Binary Search
 13. *Find the odd occuring element in an array using Binary Search
-14. *Find pairs with difference 'K' in an array
+14. *Find pairs with difference 'K' in an array[Leetcode]
 15. *Find 'k' closest element to a given value in an array
 16. *Exponential Search
 17. *UnBounded Binary Search